FunbiOyede/create_react_app/Readme.md

              </body>
              </html>`
               to html file
- - create an index.js file in src dir and write
+ - create a src dir and index.js file  and write
  ```
    import ReactDOM from 'react-dom';